"When you say yes to others, make sure you are not saying no to yourself."

 The Pushover shadow emerges when facing conflict, when others are struggling, or when confrontation feels risky.
 The Mature Peacemaker asks: "What truth needs to be spoken here?"

-By integrating the Pushover shadow, a man can access its gifts while avoiding its destruction.
-He can be compassionate without being enabling.
+By integrating this shadow, a man can access its gifts while avoiding its destruction.
+He can be compassionate without enabling.
 Understanding without being complicit.
 Merciful without being boundaryless.